patrici0/ecs-code-on-aws/README.md

 # Welcome to the "Containers and continuous delivery workshop on AWS"

-Hello and welcome to the containers and continuous delivery workshop on AWS Workshop!
+Hello and welcome to the containers and continuous delivery workshop on AWS!
 Please, read the instructions bellow carefully.

 ## 1. It's all about containers!